keunlee/spring-one-2017-lightning-talk-topic/lightning-talk-topic.md

 * But most importantly: What's needed is Advocacy and increased usage

-With the use of these tools and related building blocks, it is not outside the realm of possibility to achieve systems capable of quickly communicating "Situation Awareness".
+With the use of these tools and related building blocks, it is not outside the realm of possibility to achieve systems capable of quickly communicating "Situational Awareness".

 ## Conclusion